-Fertility and the immune system: a dance for two
+Fertility and the immune system: a dance of two

-During the last decades, it has become increasingly evident that immunological factors contribute substantially to infertility situations.
+Over the past decades, it has become increasingly evident that immunological factors contribute substantially to infertility situations.

-El The body's immune system has among its functions that of distinguishing between what is its own and what is foreign.
-In this way, it is able to identify any invasion by foreign microorganisms -which can create an infection- or to identify cells that are not behaving as they should -which could trigger cancer-.
+He The body's immune system has among its functions to distinguish between what is its own and what is foreign..
+In this way, it is capable of identifying any invasion by foreign microorganisms - which could create an infection - or identifying cells that are not behaving as they should - which could trigger cancer.

-In some cases, the immune system can make a mistake in this task.
+In some cases, the immune system can make mistakes in this task.
 And when there is an error, it also begins to react against its own tissues, generating an autoimmune pathology.

 Approximately 7% of the population suffers from an autoimmune disease at some point in their life.
-And some of them suffer from autoimmune diseases for life, such as insulin-dependent diabetes or rheumatoid arthritis.
+And some of them suffer from lifelong autoimmune diseases, such as insulin-dependent diabetes or rheumatoid arthritis.

-The immune system has "memory", it stores a memory after each battle.
-It's like having a hard drive with a huge database of identified criminals.
+The immune system has “memory”, it keeps a memory after each battle.
+It's as if you have a hard drive with a large database of identified criminals.

-This is a very useful feature to gain efficiency against future attacks.
+This is a very useful feature to gain effectiveness against future attacks.

-Vaccines are based on this system: they teach the immune system to respond effectively and efficiently by confronting different attenuated pathogens.
+Vaccines are based on this system: they teach how to respond effectively and efficiently to the immune system by confronting different attenuated pathogens.
 Once vaccinated, when said pathogen appears, the immune system will be better prepared to act.

-This memory function resides in so-called antibodies.
-This very useful memory system can become a problem when, in the case of suffering from an autoimmune pathology, antibodies are created to go against your own cells and tissues.
+This memory function resides in the so-called antibodies.
+This very useful memory system can become a problem when, if you suffer from an autoimmune pathology, antibodies are created to go against your own cells and tissues.
 In these cases, memory also acts and favors the perpetuation of the pathology.

 Pregnancy and immune system

-Pregnancy is a unique and very particular situation, which requires the immune system to self-limit its functions.
+Pregnancy is a unique and very particular situation, which requires the immune system to limit itself in its functions.

-A new cell, with at least 50% of its composition from something "foreign" (the man's genetic information) and growing abnormally fast, begins to invade and spread throughout the body's tissues.
+A new cell, with at least one 50% of its composition from something “foreign” (man's genetic information) and growing abnormally rapidly, begins to invade and spread through the body's tissues.

 On paper, this cell would undoubtedly be a target of the immune system.
-However, it is not so.
+However, that is not the case.

-For a pregnancy to occur, the immune system must increase its immune tolerance enormously.
-The state of the mother's immune system is essential to establish a relationship between the mother and the viable fetus for both.
+For pregnancy to occur, the immune system must increase its immune tolerance enormously.
+The state of the mother's immune system is essential to establish a relationship between the mother and the fetus that is viable for both..

 This immunological tolerance begins with a chip change.
 The immune system has two very different ways of acting.